OffchainLabs/nitro/docs/tx-lifecycle.md

 # Overview: The Lifecycle of an Arbitrum Transaction

-As an introduction to the various components that compromise the Arbitrum protocol, we'll go step-by-step over the phases an Arbitrum transaction goes through, starting with a client creating a signed transaction, to it ultimately being confirmed back on layer 1.
+As an introduction to the various components that comprise the Arbitrum protocol, we'll go step-by-step over the phases an Arbitrum transaction goes through, starting with a client creating a signed transaction, to it ultimately being confirmed back on layer 1.

 We'll also intersperse it with "finality checks," explaining what guarantees the client has over their transaction's finality (i.e., assurances that their transaction's result is guaranteed and won't later be altered) over the course of a transaction's various stages.